 I make no claims about the accuracy or completeness of this information.

-Note that while the overwhelming majority of Webbs in Canada are of English origins, there are some exceptions -- there are Webbs from Ireland, Wales, and even a few of Dutch origin.
+Note that while the majority of Webbs in Canada are of English origins, there are some exceptions.
+I have found Webbs from Ireland, Wales, and even a few of Dutch origin.
+In the Twentieth Century, there have been Webb immigrants to Canada from Denmark, Russia, Bermuda, Trinidad, and Jamaica.
+There are also a small numbers of Webbs of Aboriginal ancestry.

 This document is part of the Webb Page.